Working from home all day means I’ve become accustomed to the various sounds coming from my chickens in the backyard.

 Two important things we made sure to check: the bandage was not too tight around her crop in a way that compressed it, and the bandage was not covering her vent or interfering with her legs.

-Since this was a sign of the skin starting to heal, we flushed the area with water, cleaned the matted feathers, and gave Iman a good blow-dry.
+Since this was a sign of the skin starting to heal, we flushed the area with water (using the handheld sprayer on our sink faucet), cleaned the matted feathers, and gave Iman a good blow-dry.

 Her wing looked and felt better already — slightly more lifted, no swelling, and no lacerations that we could see as we were able to do a more thorough examination.

 She was anxious to preen under her injured wing, and we figured it could only mean recovery was close.